50 Interesting Sex Facts You Probably Didn’t Know

 The most effective sex toy is…your voice

 Think if your partner really loved you, they’d know how to please you in bed?
 Think again, says Melody Li, licensed marriage and family therapist associate and relationship specialist.
 “American culture has long shamed women that take charge of their sexual pleasure so I encourage partners to take the guesswork out and speak up, verbally or through touch.
 It’s perfectly OK to ask for what you desire!” she explains.
-Men, we’ll give you a tip: This is exactly how long women want sex to last.

 The pullout method really doesn’t work